mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 The remaining implementations of `Serialize` are just boilerplate at this point.
 Check out the [source][] if you're interested.

 ## Writing and Reading
-After implementing `Serialize` for every compoent of the game state, we can serialize the entire game state to a string:
+After implementing `Serialize` for every component of the game state, we can serialize the entire game state to a string:

 ```cpp
 serialize<initialState>;